adicanto/dafne/README.md

 Dafne requires Hydra release 4.0 (or higher).
 Any recent version of ROOT should work with Dafne, we recommend to use the latest production version available.

-Dafne is a header-only libraries.
+Dafne is a header-only library.
 Not installation procedure is required.
 You can compile all Dafne's examples by executing the following commands: